banner

 }

 // Disconnect !!
-To allow GC to detect and reclaim !!! (reachability analysis)
+So that GC can detect and reclaim !!! (reachability analysis)

 msg.next = null;